y0soro/Unity.IMGUI.HiDPI.Patcher/README.md

 3. Instead of referencing screen border with `Screen.width` and `Screen.height`, reference scale downed version of them, i.e. `Screen.width/scale` and `Screen.height/scale`.
 This also applies to other absolute position like Input mouse position that referenced.
 And with UI scaling in step 2, the final rendering result would have your UI element referencing to actual screen border just like there was no scaling.

 4. If you use coordinate conversion utilities like `GUIUtility.ScreenToGUIPoint` and `GUIUtility.GUIToScreenPoint`, set `GUI.matrix` to `Matrix4x4.identity` otherwise you would get scaled results.
-Just like other drawing operations, they are transparent to final scaling, so do these coordinate should remain unscaled.
-Note also make sure to save and revert back to the previous "scaling" `GUI.matrix`.
+Just like other drawing operations, they are transparent to final scaling, so does these coordinate should also remain unscaled.
+Note make sure to save and revert back to the previous "scaling" `GUI.matrix`.

 5. If your plugin needs to coexist with this patcher, edit the config file of `IMGUI.HiDPI.Patcher.{Mono,IL2CPP}.cfg` and add the namespace matcher of your UI component into `OptOutNsRegex` in `[Opt-out]`.